baudisgroup/mecan4cna/README.rst

     Options:
       -i, --input_file FILENAME       The input file.
       -o, --output_path TEXT          The path for output files.
+      -n, --normalize                 Calibrate and normalize the input file.
       -p, --plot                      Whether to show the signal histogram.
       -b, --bins_per_interval INTEGER RANGE
                                       The number of bins in each copy number interval.
       -v, --intervals INTEGER RANGE   The number of copy number intervals.
+      --demo                          Copy example files and run a demo script in the current directory.
       -pt, --peak_thresh INTEGER RANGE
                                       The minimum probes of a peak.
       -st, --segment_thresh INTEGER RANGE
                                       The minimum probes of a segment.
       --model_steps INTEGER RANGE     The incremental step size in modeling.
-      --mpd_coef FLOAT                Minimun Peak Distance coefficient in peak detection.
+      --mpd_coef FLOAT                Minimum Peak Distance coefficient in peak detection.
       --max_level_distance FLOAT      The maximum value of level distance.
       --min_level_distance FLOAT      The minimum value of level distance.
       --min_model_score INTEGER RANGE
-                                      The minimum value of model score.
+                                      The minimum value of the model score.
       --info_lost_ratio_thresh FLOAT  The threshold of information lost ratio.
       --info_lost_range_low FLOAT     The low end of information lost range.
       --info_lost_range_high FLOAT    The high end of information lost range.
+      --ld_scaler FLOAT               The scaler of level distance in normalization.
       --help                          Show this message and exit.

 Required options are:

 -  ``-i FILENAME``
--  ``-o TEXT``
+-  ``-o OUTPUTPATH``

 Input file format
 ~~~~~~~~~~~~~~~~~

 The input should be a segmentation file:

--  have at least **5** columns as id, chromosome, start, end, probes and
+-  have at least **5** columns：id, chromosome, start, end, probes and
    value (in exact order, names do not matter).
 Any additional columns
    will be ignored.
 -  the first line of the file is assumed to be column names, and will be